DukeRobotics/documentation/ros-tutorials/lesson-1-basics.md

 - Before running ros commands, you need to run `source /opt/ros/kinetic/setup.bash` inside the container.
 This will set up your environment to run ROS commands, and has to be run in every new terminal
 - The version of ROS you are using is kinetic
 - After running roscore, hit `ctrl-c` to exit the command
+- Whenever you want to run ROS commands, you need to be in the container.
+This means that if you create a new terminal, you have to ssh into the docker container you are using